elijadar/test_1/README.md

-# test_1
+# Important Instructions

-This is my first repo in the GitHub.
+This is my first repo in GitHub for practicing Git and GitHub.
 Here is a second line.